⚠️ CAUTION — Black Pepper

 ✅ Reality: Reality: being homemade or natural is no guarantee.
 Many everyday natural ingredients are outright poisonous to dogs.

-"With black pepper, I tell families to judge it against their individual dog, not a generic rule.
+"With black pepper, judge it against your individual dog rather than a generic rule.
 Set aside a plain portion before the masala goes in, keep it to the sizes in this guide, and watch how that particular dog handles it."

 Sources & References